-Screenwriter Charles Edward Pogue has also ventured into genre material on a number of occasions with the scripts for works like The Hound of the Baskervilles (tv movie, 1983), David Cronenbergs The Fly (1986), Psycho III (1986), Kull the Conqueror (1997) and Hercules (tv mini-series, 2005).
+Screenwriter Charles Edward Pogue has also ventured into genre material on a number of occasions with the scripts for works like The Hound of the Baskervilles (1983), David Cronenbergs The Fly (1986), Psycho III (1986), Kull the Conqueror (1997) and Hercules (tv mini-series, 2005).
 Co-writer Patrick Read Johnson has directed several films including Spaced Invaders (1990), Babys Day Out (1994), the childrens Halloween tv movie When Good Ghouls Go Bad (tv movie, 2001) and 77 (2007) about Star Wars fandom.

 (Nominee for Best Special Effects at this sites Best of 1996 Awards).